 - Standards for documentation of endoscopic procedures

-Patient Brochure & Poster
+Patient Brochure & Flyer

 This educational video for GI patients, produced by the ACG Institute for Clinical Research and Education, underscores the lifesaving importance of colorectal screening by colonoscopy.
-The video instills confidence in patients about the effectiveness, safety and importance of colonoscopy.
+The video instills confidence in patients about the effectiveness, safety, and importance of colonoscopy.
 Featuring the experience of a female patient, we follow her through the day of her exam.
 The video reviews all clinical information regarding colonoscopy and urges viewers to follow all instructions from their health care providers.

 As part of ACG’s efforts to promote awareness during March Colorectal Cancer month observances, physician experts contributed to these audio sessions to answer some of the most common questions.